listminut/docs/content/en/docs/Guidelines/git-workflow.md

 This is the workflow we would like to try out for now.

 You have something you need to work on :

 1. You **pull** the latest changes from master.
 2. You create a **branch** from master, called `dev-name/branch-name` (ex: `tim/T-123-admin-pro-subscription`).
-3. You **work** on that branch however you like, you can commit/push/rebase as many times as you want.
-Note that it's usually recommended to do a lot of small commits instead of working locally for 3 days and then doing one big commit.
-But this is up to you.
+3. You **work** on that branch however you like, you can commit/push/rebase as many times as you want. _Note that it's usually recommended to do a lot of small commits instead of working locally for 3 days and then doing one big commit.
+But this is up to you._
-4. Once you're done, **create a PR** on GitHub.
+4. Once you're done, **create a PR** on GitHub. _Note that you can also create a **draft PR** in case your work is not ready but you want to start making use of the CI or get some feedback_
 5. You can **continue working** on the branch to address any comments / bugfixes / ...
 6. When your PR is accepted and ready to merge, go on the page of your PR on GitHub and click "**Squash and merge**" (The big green button, click on the little arrow and choose "Squash and merge" and not any of the other options).
 7. **Edit the title** of the commit to start with the Height ticket (if applicable), followed by what this PR is adding, and leave the PR number at the end. ex: `T-123 Admin page for ProSubscription and ProSubscriptionPayment (#903)`